helloworld3003/Desktop-Snake-Game/README.md

 To contribute code, simply fork the repo, create a new branch for your feature or bug fix, and submit a Pull Request (PR)!

-### 🚀 Latest Updates
+## 🚀 Latest Updates
-v1.0.1 - March 3, 2026<br><br>
+v1.0.1 - March 3, 2026<br>
-The game engine has been completely overhauled to remove all hardcoded constraints, replacing fixed values with dynamic variables.
-The grid math now automatically scales to flawlessly match any screen resolution and Windows DPI setting.
-This is powered by a newly added `grid_size.py` utility, which directly queries the hidden Windows `SysListView32` to extract your true physical desktop rendering metrics.
-Alongside these structural upgrades, the core codebase and terminal outputs have been polished and decorated for a cleaner, more intuitive experience.
+* The game engine has been completely overhauled to remove all hardcoded constraints, replacing fixed values with dynamic variables.
+* The grid math now automatically scales to flawlessly match any screen resolution and Windows DPI setting.
+* Alongside these structural upgrades, the core codebase and terminal outputs have been polished and decorated for a cleaner, more intuitive experience.

 v1.0.2 - March 11, 2026
-* **1. Grid-Based Architecture**<br>
+* Grid-Based Architecture<br>
        Coord Translation: Added `get_pixels(col, row)` to dynamically map grid positions to absolute screen pixels.<br>
        Grid Migration: Switched from volatile pixel calculations to a stable `(col, row)` grid system.
-* **2. Physical Mouse Blocking Engine**<br>
+* Physical Mouse Blocking Engine<br>
        New Feature: Added `physical_mouse_blocking.py` (via `ctypes` Windows hooks) to stop physical mouse interference during gameplay.<br>
        Smart Whitelist: Allows `PyAutoGUI` injected commands to pass through unhindered.<br>
        Stability Fixes: Resolved 64-bit `OverflowError` crashes and guaranteed mouse restoration on game exit/crash.
-* **3. Icon & Drag Refinements**<br>
+* Icon & Drag Refinements<br>
        Math Safety: Prevented negative index bounds at game end (`icon -= 1 if icon > 0 else 0`).
-* **4. Gameplay Enhancements**<br>
+* Gameplay Enhancements<br>
        Collision Safety: Fruits now safely spawn only on empty grid spaces, avoiding snake body overlaps.<br>
        Simplified Checks: Wall and self-collision detection now use lightning-fast list checks instead of pixel boundaries.<br>
        Control Scheme: Updated directional movement bindings from generic arrow keys to the numpad (4, 5, 6, 8) for improved accessibility.<br>
        Dynamic Animations: Centered the "W I N" endgame desktop icon message cleanly in the bottom-right corner.

-v1.0.3 - March 18, 2026<br><br>
+v1.0.3 - March 18, 2026<br>
-**1. Highscore & Persistence**: Added a `persistent highscore system` and automatic desktop snapshots, all stored in a dedicated folder: Desktop/snake_game_desktop/.<br>
+* Highscore & Persistence: Added a `persistent highscore system` and automatic desktop snapshots, all stored in a dedicated folder: Desktop/snake_game_desktop/.<br>
-**2. Standardized Controls**: Reverted movement keys from experimental mappings back to the standard `Arrow Keys` for a more intuitive experience.<br>
+* Standardized Controls: Reverted movement keys from experimental mappings back to the standard `Arrow Keys` for a more intuitive experience.<br>
-**3. Enhanced Audio**: Integrated `custom sound effects (asynchronous .wav files)` and successfully suppressed annoying Windows "exclamation" dings.<br>
+* Enhanced Audio: Integrated `custom sound effects (asynchronous .wav files)` and successfully suppressed annoying Windows "exclamation" dings.<br>
-**4. Cursor Protection**: Implemented `cursor hiding mechanism` for seamless gameplay(Cursor is hidden during gameplay and restored when the game is exited).
+* Cursor Protection: Implemented `cursor hiding mechanism` for seamless gameplay(Cursor is hidden during gameplay and restored when the game is exited).

-v1.0.4 - March 21, 2026 <br><br>
+v1.0.4 - March 21, 2026 <br>
 * Added Automatic Icon Restore
 * Make it very fast and unfailing
 * Working flawlessly

+v1.0.5 - March 28, 2026 <br>
+* Added a transparent display to show score, mute/paused status.
+* Added animation for fruits, and boundary wall.
+* Updated the Message boxes, added Play again and leaderboard reset options.